Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Constrained Fits to Data

 It can be noticed that in Region II, i.e. above 1.47 GeV, the new CFD$_B$ and CFD$_C$ are once again perfectly compatible within uncertainties both with one another and with the UFD.
 The same can be said about the phase, although now in the whole energy region.

 However, there are sizable changes in the modulus of both UFDs to their respective CFDs in ``Region I'', i.e. below 1.47.
-Actually in both cases the CFD modulus becomes smaller than its UFD counterpart below 1.25 GeV and larger between 1.3 and 1.47 GeV.
-This leads to a more pronounced local minimum around 1.2 GeV and maximum around 1.35 GeV than in their respective UFDs.
-This double structure is flatter and almost vanishes for the CFD$_C$.
+Actually, in both cases, the CFD modulus becomes smaller than its UFD counterpart below 1.25 GeV and larger between 1.3 and 1.47 GeV.
+This leads to a more pronounced local minimum around 1.2 GeV and a maximum around 1.35 GeV than in their respective UFDs.
+This double structure is flatter for the CFD$_C$.
 All in all the $\chi^2/dof$ increases from roughly 1 up to 1.4 for CFD$_C$, and up to 2 for the CFD$_B$.
 Overall the CFD seems more stable compared to our previous determination in~\cite{Pelaez:2018qny} due to our constraining simultaneously $\pik$ and $\pipikk$.

 The parameters of both CFD fits for the phase were already given in Table~\ref{tab:g00phase}.
 Note that although we only had one UFD phase, we now have two phases CFD$_B$ and CFD$_C$.
-This is due to the fact that each one is constrained together with their respective moduli, which are different.
-Nevertheless the two CFD$_B$ and CFD$_C$ phases are almost identical and therefore indistinguishable in Fig.~\ref{fig:g00data}, both overlapping with the UFD.
-Consequently, their parameters only differ slightly and are always compatible well within uncertainties, either with one another and with the UFD.
+This is because each one is constrained together with their respective moduli, which are different.
+Nevertheless, the two CFD$_B$ and CFD$_C$ phases are almost identical and therefore indistinguishable in Fig.~\ref{fig:g00data}, both overlapping with the UFD.
+Consequently, their parameters only differ slightly and are always compatible well within uncertainties, both among themselves and with the UFD.

 The parameters for the CFD$_B$ and CFD$_C$ moduli are given in Tables~\ref{tab:g00modufd} and \ref{tab:g00modufd2}.
-In this case the $D_i$ parameters controlling the ``Region I'' clearly differ from their UFD counterparts, whereas the $F_i$ are perfectly compatible with their respective UFD values.
+In this case, the $D_i$ parameters controlling the ``Region I'' clearly differ from their UFD counterparts, whereas the $F_i$ are perfectly compatible with their respective UFD values.